TheGreekGoddess/Project_HurriPy/README.md

 Data Analysis/Data Visualization: Bar graphs were used to analyze the comparison of 2016 and 2018 demographics to see if cyclones impacted population, poverty count, and median home value.

 #### Question 3: Does a tropical storm effect the temperature on land?
-Data exploration: Data was retrieved using NOAA API for weather stations in the landfall area of each hurricane Data Cleanup: Retrieved data had "SNOW" column, which indicates snow precipitation measured in that weather station.
+*Data exploration*: Data was retrieved using NOAA API for weather stations in the landfall area of each hurricane Data Cleanup: Retrieved data had "SNOW" column, which indicates snow precipitation measured in that weather station.
 That column was discarded from the dataset.
 Data Analysis: The maximum and minimum temperatures, precipitation from every station were grouped according to the dates - 5 days before and 6 days after the landfall.
 Data Visualization: Line plots were made for precipitation, maximum and minimum temperatures were built to see the changes in those parameters during hurricane landfall.